 Locative surname from the town of Caivano in the province of Casserta near Naples.

 Originally given to a person from the region of Calabria in southern Italy.

 Nickname for a trickster, from the Italian word capello

-(meaning "trick"), which derives from the Latin word capullum
+meaning "trick", which is ultimately derived from the Latin word capullum